 Home Energy Retrofit Program

-This initiative offers homeowners with a pensioner concession card the opportunity to undergo a free energy retrofit for their home.
+This initiative offers homeowners with a pensioner concession card the opportunity to undergo a free energy retrofit for their home – this means donating blinds, lighting, soft furnishings and draught seals as needed in their homes.
 The program intends to help residents reduce their energy bills, improve their home’s comfort, and contribute to bettering the environment.
 Other similar programs have been proven to improve health and wellbeing outcomes for aged and disability clients during heatwaves and cold winters.
 Launched in 2016, the first round of this program assisted 50 Yarra residents.

 How does the the program help participants?

 Yarra Energy Foundation staff work with residents every step of the way.
 The free retrofit includes: